icecube/OMSim/README.md

 ```bash
 -DGEANT4_INSTALL_DATA=ON -DGEANT4_USE_GDML=ON -DGEANT4_USE_OPENGL_X11=ON -DGEANT4_USE_QT=ON -DGEANT4_USE_RAYTRACER_X11=ON -DGEANT4_USE_XM=ON
 ```
+Do not change "GEANT4_BUILD_MULTITHREADED" to OFF, as OMSim supports multithreading.

 #### Requirements
 There are a few dependencies.
 You can install them using the following command: